 Take some time to cheer on your friends and even strangers.
 Let them know how awesome they are.
 Ignore the jealousy and give them a hug...and mean it.

 I saw a quote the other day (and no I didn’t save it, and no I can’t find it again) but it’s something along the lines of, “One woman’s success does not take away from your own.”
 And that’s so beautiful and so true.
 How can something so simple and seemingly obvious be so powerful?

 So here we are.
 Thanks for sticking with me in my long, passionate introduction.
-Let’s get to the root of this and figure out how we, as a community, can make some changes and be the #girlboss we all strive to be.
+Let’s get to the root of this and figure out how we, as a community, can make some changes and be the badass women I know we all really are.

 1. We see each other as direct competition

 Anytime you meet a new woman you internally size her up.
 Physically, mentally and socially.
 That probably won’t stop.